Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 ## Static Content

-The following is an example of using the `route` function to define static routes, that allow you to specify where to get static files from for certain routes.
-This example will define a static route for `/assets`, and will point to the directory `./content/assets`:
+The following is an example of using the `route` function to define routes to static content, that allow you to specify where to get static files from for certain routes.
+This example will define a static route for `/assets`, and will point to the route at the internal directory `./content/assets`:

 ```powershell
 Server {